TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 ## Doctor

 I went back to the doctor.
-I had to have an hour long session with a psychiatrist nurse.
+I had to have an hour long session with a psychiatric nurse.

 He asked me all sorts of things.